 Thursday Two Questions #67 In Memorance of Him

-It is this time of year that my family spent happy or grieving.
-Most times I think we do both.
-My dad was killed in a car accident around Christmas time, and he left us physically on December 24th, 1987.
-His death has left me with many questions about the court case, the dotors and decissions and the medical malpractice insurance quote.
-Ever since then the traditions in my life left with him as well.They say every group needs a leader.
-As far as I know my father was a great leader of our family.
+Ever since then the traditions in my life left with him as well.
+They say every group needs a leader.
+As far as I know my father was a great leader in our family.
 He was good with establishing traditions, and sticking with them.
 We all did what he wanted and didn't even question it.
-Now a day, my kids question everything that we do, and on top of that they have opinions!
+Now a day, not only my kids questioned everything that we do, they have opinions too!

 Getting back to Dad, it was really good for me growing up with the traditions my dad established.
 It was stability, I knew what to expect every weekend, every holiday, and every summer.